qcr/armer/docs/creating_a_hardware_package.rst

 #.
 After the drivers have been installed to the relevant workspace, read the ROS driver's documentation to find the launch file that starts the driver.

-    Copy and paste the manipulator driver's launch file contents into the template below and name the file ``robot_bringup.launch``:
+    This launch file usually will start the driver node and joint controllers.
+The launch file sections relevant to starting these should be copied over (or included) into the template below and the file should be named ``robot_bringup.launch``:

     .. code-block:: xml